igr/pgimdb/README.md

 ## Conclusion

-Seems that `100_000` is nice choice.
+According to the fit graph, sweet spot is somewhere between `10^4` and `10^5`.

-⚠️ Of course, it really all depends on traffic, usage, real data etc. This is a guestimate ⚠️
+⚠️ This is 5-min guessed conclusion.
+The answer depends on traffic, usage, real data etc. ⚠️